Artgobblers-community/Contests/contest-1-guide.md

 ![Create Blank Page](https://gyazo.com/37caa52442b8d328322d1e9044035a21.png)

-Or you can ask for a blank page from those who own them.
-For example, you can write a DM on X/Twitter [@visavi_eth](https://twitter.com/visavi_eth)
+Or you can request a free blank page/invite, details in the "About invites" section at the end of this article.

 ## Step 2